To enable children and their communities to participate in and take responsibility for their own health, wellbeing and development.

 Ace Africa (Kenya) was established as a Community Based Organisation in Kenya in 2003, engaging 4 staff and 300 beneficiaries in its first year of inception.
 The programme focused on community capacity building across three interlinking components over a 10 – 15 year period with the aim of those communities becoming self-sustaining over the life cycle of the project.
 Key areas of intervention focused on strengthening skills, systems and partnerships to address:

 • Child Development

 • Community Health and Wellbeing

 Today 15 years on and Ace Africa continues to go from strength to strength and, is now regarded as a leading and award-wining organisation.
 Through our 70 indigenous staff in Africa, engaging over 13,048 community volunteers, we have helped 1,579,319 children and their communities.

-Ace Africa is a Registered Non Governmental Organisation in Kenya, a Non Profit Company in Tanzania and a Registered Charity in the UK and USA.
+Ace Africa is a Registered Non Governmental Organisation in Kenya, a Registered Non Government Organisation in Tanzania and a Registered Charity in the UK and USA.

 Registered UK Charity: 1111283